On the cross-validation bias due to unsupervised pre-processing: Notation and definitions

 Let $\mathcal X$ be an input space, $\mathcal Y$ be an output space and $\mathcal D$ a probability distribution over the space $\mathcal X \times \mathcal Y$ of input-output pairs.
 Let $S = \{(\x_1, y_1), \ldots, (\x_N, y_N)\}$ be a set of pairs sampled independently from $\mathcal D$.
 In the basic paradigm of statistical learning, an algorithm $A$ for learning predictors takes $S$ as input and outputs a predictor $\hat{f}_S:\mathcal X \to \mathcal Y$.
 To evaluate predictors' performance, we need a loss function $\ell(y,y')$ that quantifies the penalty of predicting $y'$ when the true value is $y$.
 The \emph{generalization error} (or \emph{risk}) of a predictor $f$ is its expected loss,

 When the distribution $\mathcal D$ is known, the generalization error can be estimated directly by integration or repeated sampling.
-However, in many cases, we only have a finite set of $N$ samples at our disposal.
+However, in many cases, we only have a finite set of $N$ observations at our disposal.
 In that case, a common approach for estimating the performance of a modeling algorithm is to split the data set into a \emph{training set} of size $n$ and a \emph{validation set} of size $m=N-n$.

 The model is then constructed (or trained) on the training set and evaluated on the validation set.
 We denote the learned predictor by $\hat{f}_{\Strain}$.
-Its validation error is the average loss over the samples in the validation set,
+Its validation error is the average loss over the validation set,

 This approach is known as the \emph{train-validation split} (or train-test split).
 Its key property is that it provides an unbiased estimate of the predictor's generalization error given a training set of size $n$, since we have, for any predictor $f$,